6 Questions to Ask Potential Medical Malpractice Lawyers

 Undeterred, Nicole continued her search for the right lawyer, which led to my firm, Janet, Jenner & Suggs, LLC.
 Eight years later, we won the case and $33 million for Nicole and her son.

 Medical malpractice cases are extremely complex and demanding, and firms that take them on expend lots of resources to bring them to trial.
 It can take time to find the right one to fit your needs.
-As you search for the right attorney for your case, consider these six questions to ask any prospective lawyer or law firm.
+As you search for the right attorney for your case, consider these six questions to ask any prospective personal injury lawyer or law firm.

 1. How Extensive Is Your Medical Knowledge?